What is Scientific Fixed Income Investing?

 This overview is provided for information purposes only.
 It is provided in confidence, and it is not an offer to, or solicitation of, any potential clients or investors for the provision by BlueCove of investment management, advisory or any other comparable or related services.
 No statement in this overview is or should be construed as investment, legal, or tax advice, nor is any statement an offer to sell, or a solicitation of an offer to buy, any security or other instrument, or an offer to arrange any transaction, or to enter into legal relations.

-No representation is made as to the accuracy or completeness of any information contained herein, and the recipient accepts all risk in relying on this information for any purpose whatsoever.
 Without prejudice to the foregoing, any views expressed herein are the opinions of BlueCove as of the date on which this document has been prepared and are subject to change at any time without notice.
 BlueCove does not undertake to update this information.
 Any forward-looking statements herein are inherently subject to material business, economic and competitive risks and uncertainties, many of which are beyond our control.
 In addition, these forward-looking statements are subject to assumptions with respect to future business strategies and decisions that are subject to change.
 BlueCove does not undertake to provide the recipient of this overview with notice of any update of or change to the information contained therein for any reason.

 There can be no assurance that an investment strategy or approach will be successful.
 Historic market trends and behaviors are not a reliable indicator of future market behavior or performance, nor can they be used to reliably infer the future performance of any investment strategy or approach.
 There is no assurance that any circumstances, events, or objectives referred to herein will be achieved.
 The information contained herein is for illustrative purposes only.
 The details given are not exhaustive and the implementation of any investment strategy will be at the sole discretion of BlueCove.